cmawhorter/keymaster-sequences.js/README.md

 No unbinding... but when was the last time you cleaned up your event handlers?
 Workaround: You can use either `key.deleteScope(scope)` or `key.unbind(shortcut)` on all the individual shortcuts.

+Timeout between shortcuts is currently hardcoded to 1000ms.

 I've only run the tests on Chrome as of this minute.
 YMMV.